lukew3/ghlog/README.md

 ## Features

 ### Simplicity
-Ghlog enables users to quickly add a log entry from the terminal by using the command `ghlog`.
-After `ghlog` is run, a prompt will appear and you simply type the text you wish to add.
+All you have to do to add a log entry is run the command `ghlog` and then type your entry after the prompt.

 ### Security
-Storing possibly sensitive information publicly is not a good idea.
 To protect your privacy, ghlog automatically saves to a private repository so that other Github users cannot access your logs.
 If you are more concerned that somebody might hack your account or access your data from inside of Github, you can encrypt your logs, using `ghlog config -e`.

 ## Usage
 * `ghlog` - Prompts the user for a new entry.
 Note that the personal access token must be added before this can be run.